Hamster45105/ddgemail-token/DEV_DOCS.md

 `Content-Type`: `application/json`

-**NOTE:** This is a reverse engineered API, not officially supported by DuckDuckGo for third-party applications.
+**NOTE:** This API is not officially supported by DuckDuckGo for third-party applications.

 ## Can users re-generate their API key?